What is Misterio?

 It is super-easy to use.

-Misterio is a python command you can use to "apply" a set of roles to a infinite numbers of hosts.
-Less then 150 lines of python code HELP INCLUDED (sorry Ansible :)
+Misterio is a Python command you can use to "apply" a set of roles to an infinite number of hosts.
+Less than 200 lines of Python code HELP INCLUDED (sorry Ansible :)

-Misterio is able to manage a set of compose target as an one, appling status changes easily.
+Misterio is able to manage a set of compose target as one, applying status changes easily.

 Simple usage example

-Suppose to have two hosts called alice and bob.
+Suppose you have two hosts called alice and bob.
 You want to run elasticsearch on both of them, and one gitlab instance on bob.
 So you define:

 Then running something like